-- www.ClearGeneseeWater.org website was redesigned for content and went live May 2022. - Currently hosted by Tetra tech & updated at GCDC-SWM Office. - Content is set around the "Seven Storm Water elements." - Note: our official website is cleargeneseewater.org, for Tetra tech to host all traffic is sent through cleargeneseewater.com. - Detailed information on storm drain stenciling projects is on pages 16-20 of Attachment A
+- www.ClearGeneseeWater.org website was redesigned for content and went live May 2022. - Currently hosted by Tetra tech & updated at GCDC-SWM Office. - Content is set around the "Seven Storm Water elements." - Note: Our official website is cleargeneseewater.org, for Tetra tech to host all traffic is sent through cleargeneseewater.com. - Detailed information on storm drain stenciling projects is in Attachment A

-Month-Year Hits to Teachers page link to Watershed Maps Hits to Teachers page /link to Project GREEN Household Hazardous Waste (including medical and personal waste) Hits to septic page/ Links to septic brochure Hits to Green infrastructure page Hits to Seven simple Steps Brochure Total Hits to website 3/1/23 thru 2/29/24 66/between 1 to 21 clicks each map 66/6 55 17/8 6 3 1,050
+Month-Year Hits to Teachers page link to Watershed Maps Hits to Teachers page /link to Project GREEN Household Hazardous Waste (including medical and personal waste) Hits to septic page/ Links to septic brochure Hits to Green infrastructure page Hits to Seven simple Steps Brochure Total Hits to website 2/29/24 thru 3/1/25 49/between 1 to 13 clicks each map 114/4 112 20/5 1 3 861

-Webpage may have more than one link to same information.
+• Webpage may have more than one link to same information.

-Facebook: In 2022 we created the cleargeneseewater Facebook page with the intent to populate with content and drive viewers to webpage.
+Facebook: In 2022 we created the Clear Genesee Water Facebook page with the intent to populate with content and drive viewers to webpage.